Triumph the Insult Comic Dog: Trademark lawsuit

 In 1999, after Triumph accused Pets.com's sock puppet mascot of being a "rip-off" of Triumph on television shows, in print media, online, and in a letter, the company sent lawsuit threats and cease and desist letters to Smigel claiming "unfair competition, dilution and potentially tortious interference with contract in violation of federal and state laws" and the following year filed a lawsuit against Late Night and Smigel.
 The bankruptcy and closing of the company during the dot-com bust of 2000 ended the lawsuit.
 Triumph humped the Pets.com dog in a bathroom during a segment of Late Night as an act of revenge.

 Discography

 Triumph's 2003 album, Come Poop with Me, was released by Warner Bros.
 Records, and featured adult comedy and songs, plus a bonus DVD of live performances by Triumph.
 The album was nominated for a Grammy Award for Best Comedy Album.
-Appearing with Triumph on the album and the DVD were singer-actor Jack Black, comic actor Adam Sandler, Saturday Night Live cast members Maya Rudolph and Horatio Sanz; Blackwolf the Dragonmaster from the Star Wars skit; and Conan O'Brien.
+Appearing with Triumph on the album and the DVD were singer-actor Jack Black, comedic actor Adam Sandler, Saturday Night Live cast members Maya Rudolph and Horatio Sanz; Blackwolf the Dragonmaster from the Star Wars skit; and Conan O'Brien.
 Notable songs include "I Keed", "Underage Bichon", "Lick Myself" and "Cats are Cunts".

 On August 10, 2004, NBC released a DVD, Late Night with Conan O'Brien: The Best of Triumph, the Insult Comic Dog featuring select Triumph appearances from Late Night.